harness/developer-hub/release-notes/continuous-delivery.md

 - Deployment failing with Terraform error on infra provisioners.
 (CDS-85684) Terraform tasks working directory was created based on account, org, project, and provisioner identifier.
   - This combination might cause issues if two steps with same account, org, project, and provisioner identifier are running simultaneously on same delegate.
   - With this change every Terraform step execution will run in a unique working directory.
-- Console logs missing from CloudFormation steps.
-There was an issue where CloudFormation steps were not updating the console longs when there are multiple steps with a similar prefix.
-This issue is now fixed.(CDS-84962, ZD-53810, ZD-53865)
+- Console logs were missing from CloudFormation steps.
+There was an issue where CloudFormation steps were not updating the console longs when there were multiple steps with a similar prefix.
+(CDS-84962, ZD-53810, ZD-53865)
+   The issue is fixed now.
 - When internal looping strategy fields marked as runtime, the run pipeline form did not prompt for input.
 Condition updated to validate looping strategy runtime inputs.
-(CDS-86445)
-- Blank tile on ASG traffic shifter.
-Blank tile on the UI for the ASG Traffic Shifter fixed.
-(CDS-86298)
+- The ASG Traffic Shifter UI included a blank tile.
+(CDS-86298) This issue has been fixed.
-- Customer unable to set environment infrastructure definition.
-Infrastructure definition now set with provisioner step group template.
-(CDS-86109, ZD-54775)
+- Infrastructure definitions didn't allow you to set an environment.
+(CDS-86109, ZD-54775) Infrastructure definitions now allow you to set the provisioner step group template.
-- Unsaved Changes Doesn't Display Whitespace Changes.
-Whitespace difference consideration implemented in diff editors.
-(CDS-85964)
+- Diff editors didn't display unsaved whitespace changes.
+(CDS-85964) Whitespace difference consideration has been implemented in diff editors to resolve this issue.
 - Mismatch in Icon for Runtime in Codebase Configuration in pipeline level.
 Switching to expression mode updates the repository field icon accordingly.
-(CDS-85749
+(CDS-85749)
 - Icons for conditional execution showing up despite selecting the default radio button.
 Condition icon removed from steps with only default/success condition.
 (CDS-85696, ZD-54189)
 - The delegateSelectors executionInput() field does not show.
 Added support for delegateSelectors under the spec of the step as an execution runtime field.
 (CDS-85678)
 - Unable to run pipeline because of input.default(true) in conditional execution.
 Typecast boolean value to a string for proper run pipeline form functioning.
 (CDS-85629, ZD-54465)